 This post was created in collaboration with our friends at Organic Valley.

 Put those overly ripe bananas to good use and give this Banana Chocolate Chip Baked Oatmeal a try.
 It’s made with real food ingredients and no added sweeteners.

-When buying bananas, I like to grab an extra bunch to allow for over-ripening of some of them resulting in the opportunity to make my favorite banana baked goodies.
-I always get a wee bit excited when the bananas start to turn brown.
+When buying bananas, I like to grab an extra bunch to allow for over-ripening of a few of them resulting in the opportunity to make my favorite banana baked goodies.
 This Banana Chocolate Chip Baked Oatmeal is one of those recipes I like to make and like many of our recipes is not only simple but totally versatile.
 You can change up the ingredients with what you have on hand.
 For example, no walnuts?
 Try chopped pecans or omit altogether.
 No chocolate chips?
 Add blueberries or raisins instead.
 Really the only ingredients you need for the base of this recipe are oats, milk, overripe bananas and an egg (or egg sub).
 Beyond that, you can truly make this recipe your own with what you have on hand.This quick-and-easy Banana Chocolate Chip Baked Oatmeal is perfect for a cozy breakfast or healthy snack throughout the week. @organicvalley Click To Tweet

 Those with an egg-allergy or sensitivity can substitute a flax egg (see recipe below).

 Add Banana Chocolate Chip Baked Oatmeal to your weekend meal prep menu and enjoy it throughout the week warm or cold.

 I love a good ‘ol classic bowl of oatmeal, but the convenience of having it already made and ready for eating, is quite nice.
 Therefore, I think baked oatmeal would have to be my choice if I had to choose.